 Starch and Sucrose intolerance

-What is starch and sucrose intolerance?
+Intolerance to starch and sucrose intolerance?

 Starch and sucrose are both carbohydrates and are often found in large quantities in our diets.
-Sucrose is a disaccharide made up of two linked carbohydrate molecules: glucose and fructose.
+Sucrose is a disaccharide made of two linked carbohydrate molecules: glucose and fructose.
 Starch consists of long chains of linked carbohydrate molecules.
 In the small intestine, starch and sucrose are broken down with the help of enzymes in order to be properly absorbed into the blood.

 Which foods are high in sucrose and starch?

 Both sucrose and starch are found in many foods.
-For example, sucrose is found in fruit and table sugar, while starch is found in all grain products and potatoes.
+For example, sucrose is found in fruit and table sugar, while starch is found in almost all grain products and potatoes.
 Examples of foods that contain (a lot of) sucrose or starch are:

 - Table sugar